sfdx-isv/sfdx-falcon-template/README.md

 **Intro Video:** [Salesforce 201: Advanced Implementation for ISVs](http://bit.ly/sfdx-flow-for-isvs-falcon-intro)

-This README explains how to customize this template for your Salesforce DX project and how to distribute it to your developers once you're up and running.
-If your project meets all the prerequisites, setup should only take 5-10 minutes.

-#### Questions/Comments

-Salesforce ISV Partners with questions/comments should join the [SFDX-Falcon Chatter Group](http://bit.ly/sfdx-falcon-group) in the Partner Community.
-You can also reach out to the author, Vivek M. Chawla on Twitter - [@VivekMChawla](https://twitter.com/VivekMChawla).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the SFDX-Falcon template on your local machine and explain how to customize things for your project.
+It also explains how to distribute your project to your developers once you're up and running.
+If your environment meets all the prerequisites, customizing this template should only take 5-10 minutes.

 ### Prerequisites